Firpython4/firpo-portfolio/README.md

 - I'm using Tailwind.
 This ensures that styling is colocated, and that I can scaffold styles quickly
 - I'm using the file system itself as my content management system.
 This makes it very easy for designers to add new works, and to always have the history available

-## Roadmap

-Next steps are basically:

-- Add a contact form to the home page
-- Replace embedded video players with their lite counterparts to reduce bundle size.

-## T3 Stack

 This project is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.
 To learn more about the [T3 Stack](https://create.t3.gg/), take a look at the following resources: